17 Best Portuguese Desserts

 Best Portuguese desserts

-Faroias a fluffy Portuguese dessert
+Faroias, a fluffy Portuguese dessert

 #12 Arroz Doce

 This dessert is almost a comfort food for us, it makes us remember home and our grandmother.
-It is a mandatory dessert at Christmas and it is found in typical Portuguese restaurants all over Portugal.
+It is a mandatory dessert at Christmas and found in typical Portuguese restaurants all over Portugal.

 Best Portuguese Desserts